 C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe that the bond or insurance policy for theft was enforced during the fiscal period.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.

 Performance: Obtained a copy of the insurance policy for theft and a listing of all employees covered by the policy.
 The policy was in force during the fiscal period.
-Exceptions: There were no exceptions noted.

-- D. Randomly select 2 deposit dates for each of the Town's 3 bank accounts selected for procedures #3A under "Procedures Performed on the Town's Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates selected and randomly select a deposit if multiple deposits were made on the same day).
-Obtain supporting documentation for each of the deposits selected and: - i.
+- D. Randomly select 2 deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternatively, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and - i.
 Observe that receipts are sequentially pre-numbered.

 Performance: Obtained supporting documentation for the selected deposits and observed that receipts were sequentially pre-numbered.

-Exceptions: There were no exceptions noted. - ii.
+ii.
 Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

 Performance: Traced supporting documentation to the deposit slip.
-Exceptions: There were no exceptions noted.